paul1893/swift_dependency_analyzer/README.md

 `Ex: ./swift_dependency_analyzer.sh ./project --exclude '*Tests' --exclude '*Mocks'`

 ```
---include-system                          - Include system frameworks in the graph (default: off)"
+--include-system-framework                          - Include system frameworks in the graph (default: off)"
 ```

-Use the `--include-system` option to include system frameworks (like SwiftUI, UIKit, Combine, ...) in your dependency graph.
+Use the `--include-system-framework` option to include system frameworks (like SwiftUI, UIKit, Combine, ...) in your dependency graph.

 ```
---trim-prefix <regex>                     - Extract root module name using regex (use parenthesis to capture)
+--prefer-root <regex>                     - Extract root module name using regex (use parenthesis to capture) from path
                                           Can be specified multiple times.
 First matching pattern is used.
                                           Example: '^Targets/([^/]+)/' or '^Toolkit/Sources/([^/]+)/'
 ```

-Use `--trim-prefix` to remap a path to a specific module name when your folder hierarchy names don’t match.
+Use `--prefer-root` to capture a name from a path and use it as a specific module name when your folder hierarchy names don’t match your module names.
 You can use this option multiple times within the same command.
 It also supports regex matching.

-By default, swift_dependency_analyzer uses the root folder name as the module name, but this isn’t always desirable—such as when working with a Swift Package that contains multiple modules.
+By default, swift_dependency_analyzer uses the root folder name of the path as the module name, but this isn’t always desirable—such as when working with a Swift Package that contains multiple modules.

 Let's consider a concrete example—this could be a project you might have.